andrew-templeton/vaxxie/README.md

  - [Andy Yiu](https://www.linkedin.com/in/andyyiu/) FAQs language model and Vaxxie's response set for user questions
  - [Trevor Hedley](https://github.com/codeisafourletter) Helped with the language model for "find me a vaccine" by zipcode.
  - [Vaccine Spotter API](https://www.vaccinespotter.org/) *Heavily* using their data to drive Vaxxie's hits.
 Not affiliated but love them *dearly*.

-# NOT AFFILIATED WITH TEXASUPDATES.COM

-@James ([Check out his GitHub profile!](https://github.com/jameskip)) and [Sara Dubuque](https://www.linkedin.com/in/saradubs/) from [Texas Vaccine Updates](https://general.texasupdates.com) are wonderful humans and allowed me to use the Slack as my testbed.
-Additional developers and users in the Slack were integral in testing out Vaxxie when it was just a wee bot.
-That said, they are not affiliated with this bot in any formal capacity and should NOT be reached out to for support.
-Developers may open GitHub Issues against the bot.
-Regular users may reach out to me ([@ayetempleton](https://twitter.com/ayetempleton) on Twitter) via a tweet or a direct message if they have questions - however, that leads us to warranty... ;)

 # NO WARRANTY FOR ANY PURPOSE!